jes/pngcam/README.md

 Pngcam takes in a heightmap and gives out Gcode to run a CNC machine.

+## Building

+Dependencies:

+ - perl
+ - GD

+You can install GD with:

+    $ sudo apt install libgd-perl

+on Ubuntu and probably others.

+To build the "semi-fat-packed" Perl script:

+    $ make

+To install it to `/usr/bin/pngcam`:

+    $ sudo make install

+If you want to run it without building, then you can use something like:

+    $ PERL5LIB=lib ./pngcam [...]

 ## Usage

 You'll need to represent your part in a heightmap in a PNG file.